How it works Frequently Asked Questions

 When you enrol we’ll send you an email explaining how to log in to learn@nec, our virtual learning environment and your gateway to the NEC community.

-You’ll get support from a qualified personal tutor and will be able to contact them through learn@nec, or speak to them by phone or Skype at agreed times.
+You’ll get support from a qualified personal tutor and will be able to contact them through learn@nec messaging.
 Your tutor will be an expert in their subject and will be with you every step of the way, from introductory assignment to revision schedule.

 All your course materials have been expertly written and designed to guide you through the subject, and carefully selected resources will be signposted within your course.
 Our course development team are highly experienced and include learning design experts, examiners, teachers and other industry professionals.